ckelsoe/obsidian-shell-path-copy/README.md

 ## Why This Plugin?

-Modern development workflows often involve multiple operating systems.
-You might use Obsidian on a Mac or iPad, but connect to a remote Linux server via a terminal (like **Termius**, **Windows Terminal**, or **Tabby**), or work with a Windows Subsystem for Linux (WSL) environment.
+Today's workflows often involve using Obsidian alongside terminal-based AI assistants like Claude Code or Gemini CLI.
+You might be using Obsidian on Windows, macOS, Linux, or even on mobile devices like iPads and Android tablets (which can run both Obsidian and terminal apps).
+Regardless of your setup—whether that's Obsidian on Windows with a WSL terminal, Obsidian on your iPad connected to a remote Linux server, or any other combination—you face the same challenge: copying file paths from Obsidian that work correctly in your target terminal environment.

-In these scenarios, you need to copy file paths from your vault for use in a shell or with AI Assistants such as Claude Code or Gemini.
-Obsidian's native "Copy file path" command is located in the command palette and only provides a single path format, which may not match your target system.
+In these scenarios, you need to copy file paths from your vault for use in shell commands or AI assistant prompts.
+Obsidian's native "Copy file path" command is buried in the command palette and only provides a single path format, which may not match your target system's requirements.

 **Shell Path Copy** improves this workflow by:

 1. Adding path copying options directly to the **right-click context menu** in the file explorer.
 2. Providing **both Linux/Mac and Windows path formats**, ensuring you can get the correct format for your target environment, regardless of the device you are using.